libssh2/libssh2/docs/libssh2_sftp_fstat_ex.md

 *attrs* - Pointer to an LIBSSH2_SFTP_ATTRIBUTES structure to set file metadata from or into depending on the value of setstat.

-*setstat* - When non-zero, the file's metadata will be updated with the data found in attrs according to the values of attrs-\>flags and other relevant member attributes.
+*setstat* - When non-zero, the file's metadata is updated with the data found in attrs according to the values of attrs-\>flags and other relevant member attributes.